-The Company will have to rely upon equity financings to satisfy its capital requirements after the proposed acquisition.
+The Company will have to rely upon equity financings to satisfy its capital requirements.
 There can be no assurance the Company will be able to obtain the financing required in the future on acceptable terms.

 Off-balance Sheet Arrangements

 The Company has no off-balance sheet arrangements.